Scandit/BarcodeScannerPlugin/docs/restrict-scanning-area.md

-Restricting the Area Where Barcodes are Scanned {#cordova-restrict-scanning-area}
+Define the scanning area  {#cordova-restrict-scanning-area}
 =========================================================================

 By default the Scandit Barcode Scanner searches the entire camera feed for barcodes.
 Under certain conditions it is helpful to restrict the area in which barcodes are recognized, for example if